Neural Networks for 3D Characterisation of AGATA Crystals

-The raw data acquired from the TNT2~\cite{TNT_digi} card during the scans underwent several pre-processing steps: \begin{enumerate} \item \textbf{Conversion and Compression:} Raw data was converted to the AGATA Data Format (ADF)~\cite{agapro} using the Scanning Table Data Processing (STDPro) software~\cite{scanneddatareader}.
+Data acquisition was performed using TNT2~\cite{TNT_digi} digital pulse processors.
+The resulting raw data underwent several pre-processing steps: \begin{enumerate} \item \textbf{Conversion and Compression:} Raw data was converted to the AGATA Data Format (ADF)~\cite{agapro} using the Scanning Table Data Processing (STDPro) software~\cite{scanneddatareader}.
 This step also compressed the data significantly ($\sim$ factor of 5). \item \textbf{Hit Filtering:} Data was filtered to retain only events with a single hit per crystal. \item \textbf{Coincidence Filtering:} To filter out random coincidences, events occurring in segments with low statistics were removed.
 A baseline was established by calculating the average event count from all segments not illuminated by the source.
-Any event whose fired segment had a total count less than three times this baseline was subsequently filtered from the dataset.
+Any event whose fired segment had a total count less than three times this baseline was subsequently removed from the dataset.

-\item \textbf{Timing Alignment:} Core and segment traces were time-aligned using standard AGATA workflow procedures. \item \textbf{Trace Sampling:} Super-traces were constructed.
-From the original 120 samples per trace, the 60 samples corresponding to the rising edge and plateau were retained, resulting in a super-trace dimension of $(36 \text{ segments} + 1 \text{ core}) \times 60 \text{ samples} = 37 \times 60 = 2220$ features per event. \item \textbf{Format Conversion:} Data was converted from ROOT format to NumPy arrays using the `uproot` library~\cite{uproot} for compatibility with machine learning frameworks. \item \textbf{Dataset Preparation:} Data from both vertical and horizontal scans for a given crystal were combined and shuffled.
-The combined dataset was saved in HDF5 format which allows for loading specific events from the files without the need to load the entire file into memory, a feature that becomes extremely important when building the experimental basis. \item \textbf{Train/Validation Split:} The full dataset for each crystal ($10^8$ events for S001, and $0.7 \times 10^8$ events for A005) was split into a training set (90\%) and a validation set (10\%) to monitor model performance and prevent overfitting. \end{enumerate}
+\item \textbf{Timing Alignment:} Core and segment traces were time-aligned using standard AGATA workflow procedures~\cite{stez}. \item \textbf{Trace Sampling:} Super-traces were constructed and subsequently reduced in size.
+From the original 120 samples per trace, only the 60 samples corresponding to the rising edge and plateau were retained, as this window encapsulates the position-sensitive information, and it matches the number of samples used in the standard AGATA workflow.
+This yields a final super-trace dimension of $(36 \text{ segments} + 1 \text{ core}) \times 60 \text{ samples} = 37 \times 60 = 2220$ features per event. \item \textbf{Format Conversion:} Data was converted from ROOT format to NumPy arrays using the `uproot' library~\cite{uproot} for compatibility with machine learning frameworks. \item \textbf{Dataset Preparation:} The datasets from the vertical and horizontal scans were combined, and the event sequence was randomly permuted to ensure a homogeneous mixture of data points.
+The combined dataset was saved in HDF5 format which allows for loading specific events from the files without the need to load the entire file into memory, a feature that becomes extremely important when building the experimental basis. \item \textbf{Train/Validation Split:} The full dataset for each crystal (around $10^8$ events per crystal) was split into a training set (90\%) and a validation set (10\%) to monitor model performance and prevent overfitting. \end{enumerate}